qwertycoin-org/qwertycoin/README.md

   -p 8196:8196 \
   -p 127.0.0.1:8197:8197 \
   -p 127.0.0.1:8199:8199 \
-  qwertycoin-v2-node:local \
+  qwertycoin-node:local \
   --p2p-bind-ip=0.0.0.0 \
   --rpc-bind-ip=0.0.0.0 \
   --confirm-external-bind \
   --non-interactive
 ```

-## EPoSE Overview
+## EPoSe Overview

-EPoSE adds a service-node registry and deterministic reward selection on top of
+EPoSe adds a service-node registry and deterministic reward selection on top of
 proof of work.
 It is designed so that every honest node can reconstruct the
 same EPoSE state from canonical chain data and reject blocks with missing,
 duplicate, wrong-recipient, or wrong-amount service rewards.